 B1 comes from whole grains and some meat, while B12 is found in meat and poultry.
 However, neither are good sources for repellents.
-You can find these two vitamins in these 3 forms:
+You can find these two vitamins in 3 forms.

-- Pills – If you grew up like me, hearing your parents telling you to “take your vitamins” was a common instruction.
+If you grew up like me, hearing your parents telling you to “take your vitamins” was a common occurrence.
 Vitamin B pills are the original way to increase your Vitamin B intake without counting on meat and dairy.
 Taking 3 pills a day won’t hurt, but it won’t repel mosquitoes.
 However, it will repel certain diseases, so I still recommend taking them.

-- Food – Finally, there’s Vitamin B from eating food, such as poultry and meat.
+Finally, there’s Vitamin B from eating food, such as poultry and meat.
+There are also bananas, which have vitamin B12 in them, and we explore the myth of the fruit as a mosquito repellent here.
 Unfortunately, having more eggs & bacon in the morning won’t keep those mosquitoes away.
 If anything, those mosquitoes will just like the smell of bacon.